treyhunner/treyhunner.github.com/source/_posts/2018-10-04-asterisks-in-python-what-they-are-and-how-to-use-them.markdown

 This function accepts two arguments and one of them, `fillvalue` *must be specified as a keyword argument*.

-I usually use keyword-only arguments used while capturing any number of positional arguments, but I do sometimes use this `*` to enforce an argument to only be specified positionally.
+I usually use keyword-only arguments while capturing any number of positional arguments, but I do sometimes use this `*` to enforce an argument to only be specified by its name.

 Python's built-in `sorted` function actually uses this approach.
 If you look at the help information on `sorted` you'll see the following: